biowdl/biowdl-test-data/human_male_female/README.rst

 Files involved in test-data creation
 ------------------------------------
++ ``GRCh38`` this folders contains chromosome 22, X and Y downloaded from ensembl.
+These are the GRCh38 build release 98.
 + ``extract.bed``: The regions from hg38 that were used to create ``reference.fa``.
 + ``female.ploidy.tsv``: ploidy for each chromosome in the female sample.